XiaotaoChen/model-quantization/README.md

 ## Dashboard

 The dashboard collects the perfromance of quantization algoirthms for different architectures.
 Computer vision tasks such as image classification, detetion, segmentation are inlcuded.
+Note that detection and segmentation might employ a seperate repo with this one as a submodule.

 ### Classification